bitwebs/connect-test/README.md

 › New connection!
 ```

 That's all it does!
-It joins the hyperswarm under the 'connect-test' topic (hashed by sha256) and then arranges connections.
+It joins the bitswarm under the 'connect-test' topic (hashed by sha256) and then arranges connections.
 The connections aren't used at all.